-Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, Go to revised bomb and missile tables for details.)

-Mega Damage: As per long range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range missile type (Go to revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of two, four, or eight (All launcher operates together)